 All applicants must either be a 501c3 organization or municipality.
 If your program does not meet these criteria, we may be able to help in connecting your organization with a fiscal agent.
 Please email Judy@uwncm.org with questions about eligibility.
 We encourage agencies, school districts and municipalities to apply as we are seeking to offer diverse options for children and youth.

 Reporting requirements will include number of children and/or youth served and demographic information as well as goals based on age and population served.

-The RFP for the second round of grants is due March 30, 5 PM.
-These funds will support efforts for Summer 2022.
-Funding will also be available for the 2022-2023 school year and Summer 2023.
+The RFP for the third round of grants is due June 18, 5 PM; the application will be available on Wednesday, June 1.
+These funds will support efforts for the 2022-23 school year.
+Funding will also be available for Summer 2023.
 Programs that continue their work will be asked to re-apply.

 Click here to apply – https://agency.e-cimpact.com/login.aspx?org=23520U

 Click here for E-CImpact access instructions – https://uwncm.org/wp-content/uploads/2022/02/E-CImpact-Access-Instructions.pdf